rtCamp/learn/Frontend-Engineer/README.md

 ----------

 1. Use of Google is allowed & encouraged. 😉
-2. You are also free to use 3rd party libraries / frameworks.
-But please mention if you use them.
+2. You are also free to use 3rd party libraries / frameworks but, please mention them if used.
 3. Your code should be uploaded on Github.

 Coding Guidelines